fuzzygroup/blog/_posts/2016-12-26-christmas-present-review-amazon-echo-is-excellent.md

 # Conclusion

 Well I've already tried to order the [hockey puck extension](https://www.amazon.com/dp/B01DFKC2SO/ref=ods_gw_b_h1_ha_justask_black?pf_rd_r=QMHK561Z7EWPEZQJ1BFX&pf_rd_p=68d26f18-1cf3-45a4-870c-87bf6bd9cee6) for the echo so I guess that says all you need to know about how much I like it.
 This is a fantastic product.
 Here's a [good article that clarifies the difference between the Echo and Echo Dot](http://www.pocket-lint.com/news/136952-amazon-echo-vs-amazon-tap-vs-echo-dot-what-s-the-difference); much to my surprise the hockey puck isn't an extension - its a standalone version of the echo with a smaller speaker so it can be cheaper but it doesn't require the echo at all.
+You can plug it into your own speakers for better output.